spring-attic/spring-roo/readme.txt

   mvn clean package site assembly:assembly deploy site:deploy

 This will create a ZIP in the "target" directory.

-The org.springframework.roo.annotations JAR should be uploaded to repository.springsource.com/maven/bundles/release/org/springframework/ roo/org.springframework.roo/org.sfw.roo.annotations/<version>.
-Ensure SHA1/MD5 files, plus the POM and JAR is uploaded.
-Set public read ACL.
-Use the mvn-hash.sh if required to create the SHA1/MD5 files.

 The target/spring-roo-<version>.zip should be uploaded to /dist.springframework.org/milestone/ROO/.
 Also upload an SHA1 file.